 Tip 8: Pay attention at Monserrate Bogotá

 The tourist attraction in Bogotá is Monserrate.
 The 3,100-meter-high mountain in the city, on top of which is a small church.
 A must-see for great views!
 Cab drivers also know that there are many ignorant tourists here; therefore, it is best to order a cab back to the center here as well or go by bus.
 Furthermore, you can go up Monserrate by little train or cable car, or you can walk up.
-However, this is only safe on weekends and when you are used to the altitude.
+However, this is only safe if there’s security present and if you’re used to the altitude.

 Tip 9: Asking for directions does not always yield the right answer